sanjiv-singh/taxi-coop/README.md

 * `setup.sh` - Script for provisiong IoT Thing Group and Type along with IAM role and IoT policy.
 * `cleanup.sh` - Script for cleaning up all IoT Core resources including certificates.
-* The `setup.py` script also provisions the Message Routing Rule for routing data to the `taxidb_lambda` function for ingestion into DocumentDB.
+* The `setup.sh` script also provisions the Message Routing Rule for routing data to the `taxidb_lambda` function for ingestion into DocumentDB.

 #### API Gateway and Lambda Functions